What's the best option for heating a kitchen? Check out what the experts say

 - Electric plinth heaters

-The pros and the cons for each type closely match those of UFH, with central heating connected heaters being less expensive to run than electric ones, however plinth heaters are an effective use of space and are relatively cheap and easy to specify and install.
+The pros and cons of each type closely match those of UFH, with connected central-heating heaters being less expensive to run than electric ones.
+However, plinth heaters are an effective use of space and are relatively cheap and easy to specify and install.

-Hydronic heaters will have a higher output than electric ones, but both will likely need some support in heating a larger kitchen, and may operate better as a supplementary heat system to round out your kitchen's space heating requirement and reduce cold spots.
+Hydronic heaters will have a higher output than electric ones.
+Still, both will likely need some support to heat a larger kitchen and may perform better as supplementary heating systems to round out your kitchen's space-heating requirement and reduce cold spots.

 It's worth noting that these heaters will create a quiet blowing sound when in use.